 Chapter 5 - Administration

-Subpart A. Students who are members of any branch of the U.S. military and who are unable to complete a semester due to having been called to active duty and veterans with a service connected disability as described in Part2 of this procedure, shall to the extent possible be provided one of the following options.
+Students who are members of any branch of the U.S. military and who are unable to complete a semester due to being called to active duty or are veterans with a service-connected disability must to the extent possible be provided one of the following options.

-- The student may be given a grade of incomplete in a course and complete it upon release from active duty or upon completion of medical treatment, or upon sufficient medical recovery.
-Course completion may be accomplished by independent study or by retaking course without payment of tuition.
-Under federal financial aid policies a course that is retaken this way may not be counted toward a student's enrollment load.
+The student may be given a grade of incomplete in a course and complete it upon release from active duty or upon completion of medical treatment, or upon sufficient medical recovery.
+Course completion may be accomplished by independent study or by retaking the course without payment of tuition.
+Under federal financial aid policies, a course that is retaken under these conditions cannot be counted toward a student’s enrollment load.

-- The student may continue and complete the course for full credit.
-Class sessions the student misses due to performance of active military service or due to the person's medical treatment or medical condition must be counted as excused absences and must not be used in any way to adversely impact the student's grade or standing in the class.
-Any student who selects this option is not, however, automatically excused from completing assignments due during the period the student is performing active military service or receiving medical treatment or recovering from a medical condition.
+The student may continue and complete the course for full credit.
+Class sessions missed by the student due to performance of active military service or the veterans’ medical treatment or condition, must be counted as excused absences and cannot be used to adversely impact the student’s grade or standing in the class.
+However, any student who selects this option is not automatically excused from completing assignments due during the time period when the student is performing active military service or receiving medical treatment or recovering from a medical condition.

-A letter grade or a grade of pass must be awarded only if, in the opinion of the faculty member teaching the course, the student has completed sufficient work and has demonstrated sufficient progress toward meeting course requirements to justify the grade.
-If in the instructor's judgment the student has completed sufficient course work to earn a grade of C or better, the student may be given credit for completion of a course.
+Pursuant to Minn.
+Stat. § 192.502, a passing grade must be awarded if, in the opinion of the faculty member teaching the course, the student has completed sufficient work and has demonstrated sufficient progress toward meeting course requirements to justify the grade.

 - Policy 5.12 Tuition and Fee Due Dates, Refunds, Withdrawals and Waivers